ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 ## Bulk Insert Implementations

-Where the optimal implementation for each RDBMS is all implemented differently:
+Where the optimal implementation for each RDBMS were all implemented differently:

 - **PostgreSQL** - Uses PostgreSQL's [COPY](https://www.postgresql.org/docs/current/sql-copy.html)
-command via Npgsql's [Binary Copy](https://www.npgsql.org/doc/copy.html) import feature
+command via Npgsql's [Binary Copy](https://www.npgsql.org/doc/copy.html) import
 - **MySql** - Uses [MySqlBulkLoader](https://dev.mysql.com/doc/connector-net/en/connector-net-programming-bulk-loader.html)
 feature where data is written to a temporary **CSV** file that's imported directly by `MySqlBulkLoader`
 - **MySqlConnector** - Uses [MySqlConnector's MySqlBulkLoader](https://mysqlconnector.net/api/mysqlconnector/mysqlbulkloadertype/)
 implementation which makes use of its `SourceStream` feature to avoid writing to a temporary file
-- **SQL Server** - Uses SQL Server's `SqlBulkCopy` which imports data written to an in-memory `DataTable`
+- **SQL Server** - Uses SQL Server's `SqlBulkCopy` feature which imports data written to an in-memory `DataTable`
 - **SQLite** - SQLite doesn't have a specific import feature, instead Bulk Inserts are performed using batches of [Multiple Rows Inserts](https://www.tutorialscampus.com/sql/insert-multiple-rows.htm) to reduce I/O calls down to a configurable batch size
 - **Firebird** - Is also implemented using **Multiple Rows Inserts** within an [EXECUTE BLOCK](https://firebirdsql.org/refdocs/langrefupd20-execblock.html)